 - Release Date

-A convergence of art, meaning, and entertainment that has never been surpassed in the history of filmmaking, Seven Samurai represents Japanese master Akira Kurosawa’s most optimistic inspection of humanity and individuality, two themes that twisted with increased cynicism as his career progressed.
+A convergence of art, layered textuality, and entertainment that has never been surpassed in the history of filmmaking, Seven Samurai represents Japanese master Akira Kurosawa’s most optimistic inspection of humanity and individuality, two themes that twisted with increased cynicism as his career progressed.
 Kurosawa’s universal story appeals to all audiences, regardless of age or culture, because Kurosawa uses a gamut of filmmaking and narrative methods that go above demographic or nationalistic designation.
 Blending Western formal methodologies with themes rooted in Eastern history, he generates near tangible energy onscreen with expert editing and innovative camera techniques.
 When viewing this 207-minute epic, the film passes by as if time has no meaning; its energy absorbs the audience in a visceral, amusing, compelling, heartening, and kinetic experience—perhaps the most enjoyable cinematic undertaking ever put to film.
 And yet, Seven Samurai moves beyond simple entertainment, utilizing its length to develop natural relationships between the characters, so we get to know them, their personas, and their individual philosophies.
 Seven Samurai is a spectacle of the human spirit, an interplay of hope and questions about the way of the world, and finally, an epic in which ideas and action converge with a remarkable, vital scope.

 Known as “The Emperor” in Japan for his dictatorial approach to directing and his status as Japan’s preeminent filmmaker, Kurosawa worked primarily as an arthouse filmmaker until 1953, the year he began production on this masterpiece among several masterpieces in his career.
 Kurosawa had already achieved worldwide acclaim for Rashomon, his brilliant multi-perspective platform from 1950, which, for the first time, single-handedly attracted interest from the global film community to Japan.
 For his next picture, Kurosawa set out to make an allegorical samurai film, to rekindle an otherwise dead genre in postwar Japan, the jidaigeki, or period film.
 Although Japanese productions had produced countless samurai films with chambara, period films rooted in sword fighting, they weren’t strictly a classical or historical jidaigeki, in that chambara often ignored the meaning of the past as it applies to contemporary Japanese culture.
 Kurosawa sought to embrace the realism of history so frequently denied by chambara films, but also activate realism into something “entertaining enough to eat” as he would say—something both the erudite and the common could devour, a film loaded with thematic and energetic richness.
 To this end, Kurosawa paints with epic, historically precise, and philosophic brushstrokes, allowing Seven Samurai to transcend genre and cultural limitations to become a universally consumable motion picture.

 Seven Samurai‘s narrative is deceptively simple: A poor farming village in sixteenth century feudal Japan is plagued by the oncoming threat of bandits.
 Desperate, community members vote to fight rather than let the bandits raid another year’s toiled-over rice crop.
 But realizing their village knows nothing of battle, an elder wise man orders that they hire samurai to defend their home.
-Village representatives find that collecting samurai willing to fight, without promise of esteem or money, is near-impossible.
+Village representatives find that collecting samurai willing to fight, without the promise of esteem or money, is near-impossible.
 Fortunately, the meet Kambei (Takashi Shimura), an honorable do-gooder who helps them locate and audition potential candidates, offering nothing except food and shelter, and of course the excitement of battle.
 When the peasants and Kambei eventually find six other willing samurai, they are men who enjoy battle, require little, and are impelled to do right.
 Invigorating the farming community with a sense of solidarity, the samurai teach the peasants to fight and defend themselves, erecting walls and digging motes, while also teaching offensive strategy.
 When bandits eventually arrive to plunder the village, battle ensues, leaving a number of the samurai and farmers dead but ultimately victorious.
 Spring arrives in short order, and the three remaining samurai are no longer needed as the rice-planting season awakens, and no bandits are left to battle.
 The samurai and farmers go their separate ways.

 To understand how such a simple, familiar tale could become one of cinema’s finest treasures, one must understand the setting.
 Early 1950s Japanese cinema relied on a very specific sense of nationalism, from a storytelling point of view.
 Ostensibly, Japan worked in two major categories: gendaigeki and jidaigeki, both in which any number of genres could function.
 The former category, gendaigeki, worked exclusively in contemporary settings and focused on the modern day world.
 Jidaigeki are historically-set films employing settings that range from Japan’s Heian period (794-1185 A.D.) to the Meiji period (as late as 1912 A.D., when Emperor Meiji died).
 They use a selection of craftsmen, farmers, merchants, nobleman, prostitutes, and most popularly samurai as their choice characters.
 Frequently, swordplay films known as chambara (an onomatopoeia word for swords clanging), a subgenre within jidaigeki reliant solely on action (equivalent to Western gunslinger movies), dominated the category.
 Samurai dramas and epics outside of chambara were a longstanding tradition in Japanese film, drawing from a history of written storytelling.
 Established tales like those of The Loyal 47 Ronin and Miyamoto Musashi were repeatedly produced in Japan, as much as once every few years, until after WWII when samurai ideals no longer coincided with the United States Occupation’s postwar statutes over the Japanese filmmaking industry.